 Description

-Intrahepatic cholestasis of pregnancy is a liver disorder that occurs in pregnant women.
-Cholestasis is a condition that impairs the release of a digestive fluid called bile from liver cells.
-As a result, bile builds up in the liver, impairing liver function.
+Intrahepatic cholestasis of pregnancy (also called ICP) is a liver disorder that typically occurs during the second half of pregnancy.
+Cholestasis is a condition that impairs the release of a digestive fluid called bile, which is made and released by the liver.
+In people with cholestasis, bile builds up in the liver, impairing its function.
 Because the problems with bile release occur within the liver (intrahepatic), the condition is described as intrahepatic cholestasis.
-Intrahepatic cholestasis of pregnancy usually becomes apparent in the third trimester of pregnancy.
-Bile flow returns to normal after delivery of the baby, and the signs and symptoms of the condition disappear.
-However, they can return during later pregnancies.

 Frequency